María Mendiola: Private life

 From her first marriage with Jimmy Lim, Mendiola had a son, Jaime Emilio Lim Martínez, who is now the owner and director of Higher School of Music in Madrid.
 One of the auditoriums in that educational institution now bears the name of María Mendiola.

 Mendiola's second marriage, that lasted nearly 3 decades, was to Swedish businessman Jan-Erik Olsson, whom she met on an airplane in May 1991.

+Death

+On September 11, 2021, Mendiola died at the age of 69.
+Many media organisations published obituaries, such as The New York Times who stated, regarding the cause of death, that "she had been dealing with a blood deficiency for two decades".